mvn2vec: Preservation and Collaboration in Multi-View Network Embedding: Abstract

 \section{Abstract}

-Multi-view networks are ubiquitous in real-world applications.
-In order to extract knowledge or business value, it is of interest to transform such networks into representations that are easily machine-actionable.
-Meanwhile, network embedding has emerged as an effective approach to generate distributed network representations.
-Therefore, we are motivated to study the problem of multi-view network embedding, with a focus on the characteristics that are specific and important in embedding this type of networks.
-In our practice of embedding real-world multi-view networks, we identify two such characteristics, which we refer to as \preservation and \collaboration.
-We then explore the feasibility of achieving better embedding quality by simultaneously modeling \preservation and \collaboration, and propose the \mtv algorithms.
-With experiments on a series of synthetic datasets, an internal Snapchat dataset, and two public datasets, we further confirm the presence and importance of \preservation and \collaboration.
-These experiments also demonstrate that better embedding can be obtained by simultaneously modeling the two characteristics, while not over-complicating the model or requiring additional supervision.
+Multi-view networks are broadly present in real-world applications.
+In the meantime, network embedding has emerged as an effective representation learning approach for networked data.
+Therefore, we are motivated to study the problem of multi-view network embedding with a focus on the optimization objectives that are specific and important in embedding this type of network.
+In our practice of embedding real-world multi-view networks, we explicitly identify two such objectives, which we refer to as \preservation and \collaboration.
+The in-depth analysis of these two objectives is discussed throughout this paper.
+In addition, the \mtv algorithms are proposed to (i) study how varied extent of \preservation and \collaboration can impact embedding learning and (ii) explore the feasibility of achieving better embedding quality by modeling them simultaneously.
+With experiments on a series of synthetic datasets, a large-scale internal Snapchat dataset, and two public datasets, we confirm the validity and importance of \preservation and \collaboration as two objectives for multi-view network embedding.
+These experiments further demonstrate that better embedding can be obtained by simultaneously modeling the two objectives, while not over-complicating the model or requiring additional supervision.
+The code and the processed datasets are available at \url{http://yushi2.web.engr.illinois.edu/}.